cigroup-ol/windml/doc/index.rst

 The windML framework has initially been developed by the `Computational Intelligence Group <http://www.ci.uni-oldenburg.de/>`_ of the University in Oldenburg.
 The contributors are Fabian Gieseke, Justin P. Heinermann, Oliver Kramer, Jendrik Poloczek, Nils A. Treiber.
 For questions and feedback contact us via `email <oliver.kramer@uni-oldenburg.de>`_.

 ..
-[1] Travis E. Oliphant (2007).
-Python for Scientific Computing.
-Computing in Science & Engineering 9, IEEE Soc.
+[1] Travis E. Oliphant (2007).  *Python for Scientific Computing.* Computing in Science & Engineering 9, IEEE Soc., pp. 10-20.
 ..
-[2] Hunter, J.  D. (2007).
-Matplotlib: A 2D graphics environment.
-Computing In Science & Engineering 9, IEEE Soc., pp. 90-95
+[2] Hunter, J.  D. (2007). *Matplotlib: A 2D graphics environment.* Computing In Science & Engineering 9, IEEE Soc., pp. 90-95.
 ..
-[3] Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.
+[3] Pedregosa et al. (2011). *Scikit-learn: Machine Learning in Python.* Journal of Machine Learning Research (JMLR) 12, pp. 2825-2830.